 Mingfu's tea farm is deep in rural north-central Guangxi province, China.
-Made from qing qin da mao cultivar tea plants transplanted from Taiwan in the late 40's, this lot has the unique advantage of coming from old, semi-wild trees; Long Kou farm is low-intervention, with acres of mostly untended and fully biodynamic grow zones.
-Typically, dongfeng meiren is produced in northern Taiwan's Hsinchu county.
+Made from qing xin da mao cultivar tea plants transplanted from Taiwan in the late 40's, this lot has the unique advantage of coming from old, semi-wild trees; Long Kou farm is low-intervention, with acres of mostly untended and fully biodynamic grow zones.
+Typically, dongfang meiren is produced in northern Taiwan's Hsinchu county.
 There, careful cultivation and strict fertilization methods are employed to ensure a sufficient population of Taiwanese tea leafhoppers (jacobiasca formosana) bite the tea plants.
 These bites—visible on the finished tea leaf—are responsible for the signature rose and exotic fruit qualities of champagne oolong.
-CHAMPAGNE LONG KOU is indeed bug-bitten; we're just not sure by which bugs.
-Again, this is one of our project teas—an effort to defy tea making norms alongside forward-thinking producers in pursuit of objective excellence and accessible pricing.
-This tea has all the makings of its namesake without a shocking price tag.
+CHAMPAGNE LONG KOU is bitten by these same tea jassids, as Mingfu's low-intervention farm provides the perfect habitat for a thriving population of insects.